trcwm/Candle/readme.md

 * Loading, editing, saving and sending of G-code files to cnc-machine.
 * Visualizing G-code files.

+Changes from the original Candle:
+* Made buttons and jog permantently accessible.
+* Moved console, override and spindle to a tab control.
+* Removed heightfield code.

 System requirements for running "CandleM":
 -------------------
 * Windows/Linux x86